Where We Work

 Through the Enduring Earth partnership, TNC is supporting landscape-scale initiatives in Mongolia, Canada, Gabon and Kenya that leverage the Project Finance for Permanence (PFP) model.
 PFP is a globally tested approach to long-term, large-scale conservation and community development investment that brings partners, funding, and comprehensive planning together to support lasting benefits.

-Water Security in South Africa & Kenya
+Securing Water in South Africa & Kenya

 × Water flowing from a waterfall into a glass.

-Water Security in South Africa & Kenya
+Securing Water in South Africa & Kenya

 Provide Food & Water